 The main outlines of the future Climate Agreement recognise CCUS as a necessary part of a broad set of measures that can be used to reduce the Netherlands’ CO2 emissions, in tandem with fundamental innovations in production processes and chains.
 The latter group includes biobased industry, renewable energy, electrification, recycling, the development of hydrogen as an energy carrier and geothermal applications.

 While the capture and storage of CO2 is a means rather than an end, it does present a solution for reducing our CO2 emissions in the short term during the current transition.
-At present, local industry in Rotterdam still has insufficient renewable or circular alternatives that can be utilised in the short term to lower its CO2 emissions.
+At present, the local industry in Rotterdam still has insufficient renewable or circular alternatives that can be utilised in the short term to lower its CO2 emissions.
 CCUS allows these companies to effectively cut back their CO2 emissions during their transition to biobased, renewable or circular alternatives.
 However, increasing the sustainability of production processes remains the primary objective in the longer term.